Week 3: July 10-14, 2017

 This course provides teachers with an overview of the basic structure and content necessary for an AP course in Government and Politics: United States.
 The instructor will focus on the development of the content for each of the six units included in the course as well as the development of essential questions, course objectives, learning activities, teaching strategies, and the use of multiple resources.
 Emphasis will be placed on preparing students for the AP examination.
 An analysis of past AP examinations will be included as well as a review of the standards established for the grading of the annual exams.
 A major portion of the course is devoted to the development of units for an AP U.S. Government and Politics course by participants, including the resources necessary for the implementation of such a course.
+Transitioning to the proposed course revisions and exam format will also be included.
 This course is suitable for teachers new to AP U. S. Government and Politics as well as those experienced in the teaching of the course.
-The course will include a "best practices" sharing session and participants are encouraged to bring a copy of a favorite lesson/activity they have used in, or that could be adapted to, an AP U.S. Government and Politics course.
+The course will include a "best practices" sharing session and participants are encouraged to bring a copy of a favorite lesson/activity/strategy they have used in, or that could be adapted to, an AP U.S. Government and Politics course.
 If participants already are teaching the course, or know the textbook and/or any other books they will be using, they should bring these as well.

 Preparing Students for Advanced Placement® Latin

 AP 545.300 Donald Connor